You've found an area that we don't have tips for yet.

 Keep your account secure with a few simple steps.

 Get better protection for your account.
 Update your security settings.
-It only takes about
+It only takes

-check up" click on "Get Started".
+under "Security check up" click on "Get Started".

 Double check that your recovery information is correct.
-Be sure to make adjustments to this
+Be sure to make adjustments to

-section to keep it up to date.
+this section to keep it up to date.
 When everything looks good, click "Done."

 Next, check on your recent account activity.
 Be sure to report any activity that looks